Meratyn/jsav-exercise-player/README.md

 ## Standalone player test

+One can test the Player without a running [A+ LMS](https://apluslms.github.io/) by opening the file `test/standalone-player.html` in a web browser.
+See the file itself for more documentation.

 ## Building the bundle file
 To bundle all the required modules in one file use [Browserify](http://browserify.org/).